What Is Marriott Bonvoy Moments? The Auctions, the 1-Point Drops, and What They Clear At

 What the auctions clear at

-A note on that "trusted" set: of those 1,020 closes, all but one are verified final prices (we confirmed the winning bid after the auction closed), not last-seen bids frozen at the deadline.
-We keep those two categories strictly separate, because a last-seen bid is not the same as a confirmed sale.
+In our tracking, contested Moments draw real crowds: verified Marriott closes average around 19 bids apiece (verified as of July 2026), which is exactly why a max-bid ceiling beats babysitting a countdown.
+We keep verified final prices and last-seen bids strictly separate, because a last-seen bid is not the same as a confirmed sale.
 When we quote a winning bid here, it is the real, verified number.

-The headline ceiling tells you how high this program goes.
-That 3,002,500-point close was a FIFA World Cup 2026 two-ticket package (the lot drew 113 bids).
+The distribution tells the real story better than any single number: a long tail of six- and seven-figure marquee lots pulls the average up, but the median sits far lower.
+The highest close on record in our archive was 3,002,500 points, a FIFA World Cup 2026 two-ticket package that drew 113 bids (verified as of July 2026).
 It is worth understanding why the World Cup lots are a data minefield, because it is the most common way people get the numbers wrong.

 The FIFA "Pkg N" trap